rlugojr/sample-apps/example-bash-apptoken/README.md

 This sample shows how to create a simple [Bash application](http://docs.apcera.com/packages/staging/#bash) that downloads and installs APC from your cluster, logs in using an [app token](http://docs.apcera.com/jobs/app-token/), and calls `apc job list`.
 App tokens are issued to a job (by its FQN) rather than to an authenticated user.

 The `bash_setup.sh` script (which is executed by the Bash staging pipeline) downloads the APC binary for Linux from the target cluster.
-The `bash_start.sh` script then uses APC to target and log in to the cluster, and make an APC call.
+The `bash_start.sh` script then uses APC to target and log in to the cluster, and make an APC call to list jobs.

 ## Deploy the application

+To deploy the sample application you first need to update the bash_setup.sh script to point to your cluster.
+An environment variable is provided to the application that specifies the target cluster.
+You also need to add policy to that issues a token to the application, sets the job's default namespace, and assigns necessary permissions for it to be able to manage jobs in the user's sandbox namespace.

+**To deploy the application**:

 1. Open `bash_setup.sh` in an editor and change the `target` variable to point to your cluster:

         # Set the target cluster (e.g. your-cluster.apcera-platform.io):
         export target=your-cluster.example.com

     Save your changes to `bash_setup.sh`.

 3. Open a terminal window and move to the `example-bash-apptoken/` directory.
-4. Create the Bash application, changing the value of the `target` environment variable to point to your cluster (e.g. `--env-set target=your-cluster.apcera-platform.io`):
+4. Create the Bash application  and set the `target` environment variable to point to your cluster (e.g. `--env-set target=your-cluster.apcera-platform.io`):

         apc app create example-bash-apptoken \
         --env-set target=your-cluster.example.com --disable-routes --batch

-    The `--disable-routes` flag is used because the app doesn't listen on any ports/routes.
     During the staging process, bash_setup.sh is run, which downloads and extracts APC.
+The `--disable-routes` flag is used because the app doesn't listen on any ports.

-3. Bind the application to the HTTP service (required to use app token):
+3. Bind the application to the HTTP service (required to use app tokens):

         apc service bind /apcera::http --job example-bash-apptoken